Sheryl101/CybersecurityKB/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly _____, in addition to restricting _____ to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 Load balancing ensures that the application will be highly secure, in addition to restricting access to the network.
 - Load balancers add resiliency by rerouting live traffic from one server to another if a server falls prey to a DDoS attack or otherwise becomes unavailable.
 - A Jump Box Provisioner is also important as it prevents Azure VMs from being exposed via a public IP Address.
 This allows us to do monitoring and logging on a single box.
 We can also restrict the IP addresses able to communicate with the Jump Box, as we've done here.